tienngm2049/statistics-with-python-specialization-certificate/Course 1 Understanding and Visualizing Data with Python/README.md

 # Understanding and Visualizing Data with Python

-I have successfully completed the "Understanding and Visualizing Data with Python" course, and I am excited to share my learnings and achievements with you through this GitHub README.
+I have successfully completed the "Understanding and Visualizing Data with Python" course, and I am excited to share my learnings and achievements with you through this.

 ## Course Overview